A Fresh Cranberry Cobbler Dump Cake Recipe Everyone Will Love

 I love cooking with cranberries.
 They’re among the most challenging berries to use.
 But they are hearty, (you can store fresh cranberries in your refrigerator for weeks).
 And they have one of the most distinctive and interesting flavors of all the winter fruits.
-This is why I particularly like baking with cranberries.
-And this cranberry cake recipe, technically a cranberry dump cake, is one of my favorite desserts to make with this less common berry.
+This delicious cranberry dump cake (also called a lazy cake if you prefer) makes a delicious way to use cranberries in an easy holiday season dessert.
+You’re going to love this one!

 You could call it a dump cake or a cranberry cobbler